netdata/netdata/docs/developer-and-contributor-corner/style-guide.md

 ### Future releases or features

-Do not mention future releases or upcoming features in writing unless they have been previously communicated via a public roadmap.
+Do not mention future releases or upcoming features in writing unless they’ve been previously communicated via a public roadmap.

 In particular, documentation must describe, as accurately as possible, the Netdata Agent _as of the [latest